Federal Research Funding Updates 2025

 - 3/20/2025: Executive Order stating, “The Secretary of Education shall, to the maximum extent appropriate and permitted by law, take all necessary steps to facilitate the closure of the Department of Education and return authority over education to the States and local communities.”

-Department of Energy
+Department of Energy (DOE)

-Department of State and USAID
+Department of State and U.S. Agency for International Development (USAID)

 - 1/26/2025: Implementing the President's Executive Order on Reevaluating and Realigning United States Foreign Aid